kristiankime/web-education-games/README.md

 ### [Eclipse](http://www.eclipse.org/)

 Eclipse is a IDE which has support for Scala an even play projects.
 Initial installation is simple just download from the [download page](http://www.eclipse.org/downloads/) and put it where you want it.
-The project is tested under eclipse version 4.3 (Kepler).
-It is suggested that the
+The project is tested under eclipse version 4.2 (Juno).

 Eclipse has many plugins that may be useful but the primary one for this project is the [Scala one](http://scala-ide.org/download/current.html).
 This project is currently tested using the scala ide from this download site http://download.scala-ide.org/sdk/e38/scala210/stable/site.
+The plugin recommends increasing the JVM heap size, instructions for which can be found [here](http://wiki.eclipse.org/FAQ_How_do_I_increase_the_heap_size_available_to_Eclipse%3F).

 Another helpful plugin is EGit which can be found by searching in the eclipse market place.